Atharva-Gundawar/speedup/README.md

 - Adds speed control buttons (+/-) to all HTML5 videos
 - Adds a Picture-in-Picture (PiP) button to pop videos out
+- Set default playback speed for all videos
 - Keyboard shortcuts for speed control and PiP
 - Works on most websites with video content
 - Speed range: 0.1x to 16x